vshao2000/260ProjectWebsite/website.md

 predict the price of houses in Boston?
 Second, how do the performances of linear regressions and random forests compare on the same dataset?

-Overally, I was able to obtain satisfactory predictive performance based on the r-squared values.
+Overall, I was able to obtain satisfactory predictive performance based on the r-squared values.

 Additionally, we can see from our model comparison that the random forest performed significantly better than the linear regression on the Boston house price data.
 By cross-validating, we were able to not only prevent overfitting of the data but also select the best final model for predictions.

 However, despite the improved performance of the random forest predictive model, we also can see, first-hand, some of the drawbacks when using a non-parametric model.
 First, the random forest was noticeably slower than the linear regression model when cross-validating and predicting.
 In this project, the increased time was inconsequential because of the relatively small dataset, but for more robust datasets, I can see this potentially being an issue.

 Second, random forests are a black box algorithm so while its complexity compared to the linear model lends itself to better predictions, it is